-Who wants to drag themselves into town to wait in a painfully long queue, when you could get 2 hour delivery from an online retailer?
+Who wants to drag themselves into town to wait in a painfully long queue when you could get a 2 hour delivery from an online retailer?

 This perk is the reason that online businesses are doing so well, and high street profits are dwindling.

 However, there are a few things you should consider when accepting transactions without the customer being present.

 We’re going to run you through exactly what these transactions are.
 Also, we’ll let you know what precautions you should take to maintain the security of both your business and your customers.

 This transaction is (obviously) completed when the customer or cardholder isn’t physically present – but there are a few ways of doing this that you probably haven’t thought about.
 Here’s a list of card-not-present and card-present transactions:

 - Contactless Mobile Payments (Google Pay or Apple Pay, for instance).